Read frequently asked questions from our patients. If you have any other questions, please feel free to contact our Grande Prairie office.

 With major advancements in Dentistry and Dental Implants, most people are candidates for Dental Implants.
 There may be exceptions due to chronic illness, heart disease, and severe osteoporosis.

 The average Dental Implant Procedure takes 3 – 4 visits.
-The first visit is to x-ray the area and
+The first visit is to x-ray the area and take an impression for a surgical guide and a temporary prosthesis to cover the Implant.

 The next visit is to place the Implant.
 A local anesthesia is applied to the area.
 Any additional sedation is no longer necessary unless deemed by the dentist.